mandiant/flare-emu/README.md

 4. `emulateBytes` – This API provides a way to simply emulate a blob of extraneous shellcode.
 The provided bytes are not added to the IDB and are simply emulated as is.
 This can be useful for preparing the emulation environment.
 For example, `flare-emu` itself uses this API to manipulate a Model Specific Register (MSR) for the `ARM64` CPU that is not exposed by Unicorn in order to enable Vector Floating Point (VFP) instructions and register access.
 The Unicorn emulation object is returned for further probing by the user.

+5. `emulateFrom` - This API is useful in cases where function boundaries are not clearly defined as is often the case with obfuscated binaries or shellcode.
+You provide a starting address, and it will emulate until there is nothing left to emulate or you stop emulation in one of your hooks.
+This can be called with the `strict` parameter set to `False` to enable dynamic code discovery; `flare-emu` will have IDA Pro make instructions as they are encountered during emulation.

 ## [Installation](#installation)
 To install `flare-emu`, simply drop it in your IDA Pro's `python` directory and import it as a module in your IDApython scripts. `flare-emu` depends on [Unicorn](https://www.unicorn-engine.org/) and its Python bindings.